 Hey, I'm Alex!
 I'm an undergraduate at Yale University studying Computer Science and Ethics, Politics, & Economics.

-I develop innovative projects with an emphasis on Civic Tech, GovTech, and social impact.
+I develop web and mobile applications with an emphasis on Civic Tech, GovTech, and social impact.
 I'm interested in software

 engineering, product management, human-centered design, and using technology in creative ways to make the world

 Built digital solutions within agile team for NYC government agencies, connecting millions of New Yorkers to government services.
 Scoped and developed MVP for modular open-source translation pipeline for city agencies, integrating existing open-source translation management systems, designing data architecture (ERD), conducting user research, and demoing findings to key stakeholders such as the Mayor’s Office of Immigrant Affairs.
 Automated Adobe InDesign and Illustrator using ExtendScript to complete project mapping broadband access by congressional, state legislative, and city council district.
 Completed accessibility audit on CTO website based on WCAG guidelines.

 Used Ruby on Rails, React Native, RESTful APIs, and Bootstrap to develop web and mobile apps used by thousands in the Yale community, with experience in the full Software Development Life Cycle.
 Currently working on mobile ridesharing app for Yale students with React Native front-end, Rails back-end.

 Held office hours and assisted students in writing and debugging C code.
 Topics included data structures (arrays, stacks, queues, lists, trees, heaps, graphs), sorting and searching, storage allocation and management, and data abstraction.